ppbrown/fluxcd-public-demo/helmbased/README.md

 However, if you use flux with a helmrelease, it will show more depth.

+# Warning

+This tree is currently a bit of a cheat.
+Flux does support a more direct use of Helm charts, via "flux .. helmrelease".

+For right now, due to ease of use, we currently piggyback helm on top of the standard "flux ... kustomization" use.

+# Usage

 This tree currently focuses on using third-party helm charts.
 However, you can just as easily use your own local ones.
 Additionally, this tree uses Helm-in-github.
 However, Flux can